HEARTS AND HANDS

 We appreciate your financial support.
 Please send tax deductible donations to PO Box 1653.
 Your donations will be put to excellent use to help be of service to seniors and individuals with disabilities who could use some support!

 HEARTS AND HANDS is a program of Orcas Island Senior Center, a non-profit 501c3 corporation.
-The program is administered by Volunteers Coordinator, Didier Gincig.
+The program is administered by Senior Center Manager Arron Redford and Senior Center Administrator, Celia Farr-Smith.
 The Orcas Island Senior Center Operations Committee supports the administration and operation of the program services and community outreach.

 HEARTS AND HANDS